sonata-nfv/son-mano-framework/client/docs/index.rst

-Welcome to 5GTANGO's CLI tool's documentation!
+Welcome to the sonmano documentation!
 ==============================================

 Installation